The FAQ covers maintenance issues of 18-/21-/24-speed hybrid and MTB models from the 80s and 90s.

 The problem is rather common, with seat posts remaining unchanged in their fixed position for years and years.
-You can prevent it in the first place by using anti-seize lube when mounting the post to the frame.
+It is rather easy to prevent this in the first place.
+All you need to do is to apply anti-seize lube when mounting the post.

 How can I fix a shifter that fails clicking into certain gears?

 This problem affects almost exclusively Shimano STI rapidfire shifters from the early 90s.
 The factory-applied grease hardens to a point where the latches get blocked from clicking in.
 Flood the shifter with penetrating oil such as WD40 through the holes in its casing.
 Switch the lever through all gears back and forth repeatedly until you notice a change.